 In 2019, the College adopted a policy to prevent and fight sexual violence.
 Among other things, this policy provides for the presence of a "single entry point" on each campus, to which students can turn to receive support or guidance in their efforts or to report a situation they have witnessed.
-To find out about resources and access a multitude of tools, visit In action against sexual violence.
+To find out about resources and access a multitude of tools, click here.